bootstrap-ruby/bootstrap_form/README.md

 ```

 You can turn off inline errors with the option `inline_errors: false`.
 Combine
-this with `alert_message` to display an error message with an error summary.
+this with `alert_message` to display an alert message with an error summary.

 ```erb
 <%= bootstrap_form_for(@user, inline_errors: false) do |f| %>